-Don’t be misled by labelling tricks and traps.
-The terms used are often misleading.
+Don’t be misled, terms used by manufacturers are often misleading.
 For example:

-- If an item claims to be 93 per cent fat free, it actually contains 7 per cent fat, but it looks so much better the other way.
+- If an item claims to be 93% fat free, it actually contains 7% fat, but it looks so much better the other way.

 - ‘Baked not fried’ sounds healthier, but it may still have just as much fat – check the nutrition information panel to be sure.

 - ‘Fresh’ actually means the product hasn’t been preserved by freezing, canning, high-temperature or chemical treatment.
 However, it may have been refrigerated and spent time in processing and transport.